 offering students adequate learning opportunities (10%-15% curriculum).

-Q11: How could we ensure students to have a balanced development in the five areas of OLE according to the modification (10–15%) of lesson time arrangement in EDBCM No. 48/2013?
+Q11: How could we ensure students to have a balanced development in the five areas of OLE according to the new modification (10–15%) of lesson time arrangement?

 A11: When planning for the school-based OLE, the school leaders and teachers should make reference to the seven guiding principles in Booklet 5A of the Senior Secondary Curriculum Guide (SSCG), in particular the principles of student-focused and student opportunities, and build on their existing strengths as well as cater for the needs of their schools and students.
 Schools should bear in mind to provide students with a broad and balanced curriculum in order not to neglect any one of the five OLE areas. (to top )